peleiden/pelutils/README.md

 Precompiled wheels are provided for most common platforms.
 Notably, they are not provided for 32-bit systems.
-If no wheel is provided, `pip` should attempt a source install.
+If no wheel is provided, `pip` should attempt a source install - this requires `<Python.h>` to be available.
+On Ubuntu, this can be installed with `sudo apt install python3-dev`, and on Fedora, it is installed with `sudo dnf install python3-devel`.

 If all else fails, it is possible to install from source by pointing `pip` to Github directly:
 ```
 pip install git+https://github.com/peleiden/pelutils.git@release#egg=pelutils